BlitzNoval/Network-Multiplayer/README.md

 ⚠️ Known Issue
 NOTE:
-We are aware of a bug where the issue occurs inconsistently—about half the time.
+We are aware of a bug where the issue occurs inconsistently - about half the time.
 If you encounter this bug, please try plugging in a controller.

 We recommend a minimum of 3 players, although 2 players do work.
 Through playtesting, we identified what appears to be a workaround, but we were unable to implement a proper fix before the submission deadline.